-Ph.D., University of Georgia
+- Ph.D., University of Georgia

-M.A., University of Georgia
+- M.A., University of Georgia

-B.S., Appalachian State University
+- B.S., Appalachian State University

 Prof. Miles has authored or co-authored over 30 refereed articles in scholarly management journals.
 These include publications in Academy of Management Review, Journal of Applied Psychology, and Journal of Management.
 His current research is in the area of negotiation.
 These interests include negotiator goals, the effect of negotiation self-confidence on negotiated outcomes, and understanding why some people do not negotiate in situations where other people do.

 Dr. Miles’s MBA course in negotiation is the most popular elective in the Robinson MBA program.
 Additionally, he lectures on negotiation at German universities in Mosbach and Stuttgart.
 Ed has received the Robinson College of Business Faculty Recognition Award for Excellence in Teaching.
-He has received multiple teaching awards in the Flex MBA and Professional MBA programs.
+He has received multiple teaching awards in the Flex MBA and Professional MBA Programs.

-Dr. Miles is the author of a new book, The Past, Present, and Future of the Business School (Palgrave Macmillan, 2016), in which he traces the history of the greater university since medieval Europe and its influence on the 21st century university-based business school.
+Dr. Miles is the author of the book, The Past, Present, and Future of the Business School (Palgrave Macmillan, 2016), in which he traces the history of the greater university since medieval Europe and its influence on the 21st century university-based business school.
 This unique historical perspective explains cumulative influences that shape the ability of the current-day business school to align with stakeholder interests.

 - Miles, E.W.
 (2016).
 The Past, Present, and Future of the Business School.
 New York: Palgrave Macmillan.

 - Miles, E.W. & Schatten, J. (2015).
-From the research lab to the office: Making negotiation research more accessible to negotiators.
+“From the research lab to the office: Making negotiation research more accessible to negotiators.”
 Negotiation Journal, 31(4), 309-317.